alpha-wolf-jin/Ansible-Event-Driven-Monitor/README.md

 **Install telnet**

 ![Install telnet](images/ansible-eda-01.png)
-`telnet` is installed.
+`telnet` package is installed.

 **Trigger the playbook**

 The events are listened.
-When telnet was found, task `Remove the RPM listed in black list` is trigger.
+When telnet package was found, task `Remove the RPM listed in black list` is trigger.
 ![Install telnet](images/ansible-eda-02.png)

 **telnet is removed**